|

 to whole roots, dry them that way and just nibble or gnaw

-off the ends.
+off the ends as desired.
 If you’ve got a particularly strong

 variety, you might just break off a bit, give it a few